Optimization for Large-Scale Machine Learning with Distributed Features and Observations: Numerical Experiments

 In Figure~\ref{fig:experiments1}, we observe that RADiSA-avg performs best in all cases, with RADiSA coming in a close second, especially for smaller regularization values.
 Both variants of RADiSA and D3CA clearly outperform ADMM, which needs a much larger number of iterations to produce a satisfactory solution.
 We provide an additional comparison in Figure~\ref{fig:experiments1_5} that further demonstrates this point.
 We plot the relative optimality difference across 50 iterations.
 One note about RADiSA-avg is that its performance depends heavily on the number of observation partitions.
 The averaging step tends to dilute the updates, leading to a slower convergence rate.
 This is evident when training models on larger data sets than the ones shown in this round of experiments.
 Another important remark we should make is that when dealing with larger data sets, the behavior of D3CA is erratic for small regularization values.
 For large regularization values, however, it can produce good solutions.

-In the second set of experiments we study the strong and weak scaling properties of our algorithms.
+In the second set of experiments we study the strong scaling properties of our algorithms.
+Note that the goal of these experiments is to gain insight into the properties of the two methods, rather than to find the best partitioning strategy.
+The reason for this is that the partitioning of the data is dictated by the application, and is, therefore, out of the practitioner's control.
 The model under consideration is again linear SVM.
-For the strong scaling case, the overall size of the data set does not change, but we increase the number of available computing resources.
+To conduct strong scaling experiments, the overall size of the data set does not change, but we increase the number of available computing resources.
 This means that as the overall number of partitions $K$ increases, the workload of each processor decreases.
 For RADiSA, we keep the overall number of data points processed constant as we increase $K$, which implies that as the sub-problem/partition size decreases, so does the batch size $L$.
 One matter that requires attention is the step-size parameter.
 For all SGD-based methods, the magnitude of the step-size $\eta_{t}$ is inversely proportional to the batch size $L$.
 We adjust the step-size as $K$ increases by simply taking into account the number of observation partitions $P$.
-Note that D3CA does not require any parameter tuning.
+D3CA does not require any parameter tuning.
 We test our algorithms on two real-world data sets that are available through the LIBSVM website.\footnote{\url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/binary.html}} Table~\ref{tab:Data2} summarizes the details on these data sets.

 As we can see in Figure~\ref{fig:experiments2}, RADiSA exhibits strong scaling properties in a consistent manner.
 In both data sets the run-time decreases significantly when introducing additional computing resources.
 It is interesting that early configurations with $P<Q$ perform significantly worse compared to the alternate configurations where $P>Q$.
 Let us consider the configurations (4,1) and (1,4).
 In each case, the number of variable sub-blocks is equal to $4$.
 This implies that the dimensionality of the sub-problems is identical for both partition arrangements.
 However, the second partition configuration has to process four times more observations compared to the first one, resulting in an increased run-time.
 It is noteworthy that the difference in performance tails away as the number of partitions becomes large enough.
 Overall, to achieve consistently good results, it is preferable that $P>Q$.